Multi-Location Social Media Management: 2026 Operator Playbook

 - Audit every social bio, link-in-bio destination, and GBP listing for NAP consistency.
 The Social Profiles Are Listings Now NAP playbook walks through this exact audit step by step.

 - Move multi-brand management onto a platform built for it.
-Feedsta’s multi-brand workspace gives each location its own posting calendar, inbox, and analytics view while keeping portfolio-level visibility for the operator.
+Feedsta, an AI-powered social media platform, gives each location its own posting calendar, inbox, and analytics view while keeping portfolio-level visibility for the operator.

 - Use a per-location shortener and QR code system so direction requests, menu downloads, and booking links can be attributed back to the specific location that drove them.

 - Fold Google Business Profile into the publishing schedule the same way you treat Instagram or TikTok.
-The 2026 Google Business Profile guide for social managers covers cadence and content types.
+The 2026 Google Business Profile guide covers cadence and content types.

 And on review responses: assign them, don’t template them.
 A response written by a person who actually knows that location reads differently, both to humans and to the AI systems summarizing your business, than one fired from a shared inbox.